Gwendoline Steers: Wreck Diving Site

+The wreck can be located at 40°57′15.31″N 73°26′2.78″W.

 Credits

 This site was created from source material researched by Ed Carr, Tom Jordan, Steve Knox, and Adam Grohman.
 Photos were provided by Steve Knox, Henry Steers, John McKenna, Lori Barrus, Rich & Regina Ferrari, Gerard Thornton, and Allan Wyman.
 Additional information can be found at the Facebook page linked below.